akkuman/httprobe/README.md

 ## Timeout

-You can change the timeout by using the `-t` flag and specifying a timeout in milliseconds:
+You can change the timeout by using the `-t` flag and specifying a timeout in seconds:

 ```
-▶ cat domains.txt | httprobe -t 20000
+▶ cat domains.txt | httprobe -t 20
 ```

 ## Skipping Default Probes